Kafoumba Touré

 Cheick Mohamed Kafoumba Touré (born 1 January 1994) is a Malian professional footballer who plays for Belgian club A.F.C.
 Tubize on loan from Antwerp, as a forward.

 Touré has played for AS Gabès, Stade Tunisien, Ohod, Qadsia and Antwerp.

 Career

 Touré joined Antwerp in the summer 2017.
-However, he failed to convince, appearing only in two games.
-A year after his arrival, he was loaned out to Al-Washm Club and later Kawkab Marrakech.
+However, he failed to impress, appearing only in two games.
+A year after his arrival, he was loaned out to Al-Washm Club and later to Kawkab Marrakech.
 In September 2019 he was loaned out again, this time to A.F.C.
 Tubize.